Website icon Xpert.Digital

 5. The importance of customer support and product knowledge

-6. Impressions vs. Qualified Leads
+6. Impressions vs. qualified leads

 From the battle in the 'Red Ocean' to the art of the 'Blue Ocean': The strategy of search engine optimization

-Here you can see that a blanket statement (from one of the last emails) such as: “In fact, there are fewer suitable search terms and others that in turn fit very well.
+This alone demonstrates the validity of a blanket statement (from one of the recent emails) such as: “Indeed, there are probably less suitable search terms and others that are a very good fit.
 I just checked your example.
-Unfortunately, there are (almost) no people here.
-At least that's how the analysis with an SEO tool. ”
+Unfortunately, (almost) no one is searching for it.
+At least that's what the analysis with an SEO tool shows.”

 Suitable for: